 High-voltage industrial applications are evolving fast, and design teams are under pressure to meet stricter creepage and clearance standards without adding cost, complexity, or manual assembly steps.
 ST's new 1200 V SCR portfolio in the enhanced TO247HC package is built precisely for these challenges.

-In this webinar, we'll show how the redesigned package—featuring 6.7 mm creepage and 17 mm extended leads—helps engineers eliminate isolation potting, simplify PCB layout, and meet IEC 60664-1 safety requirements for systems up to 470 Vrms in Pollution Degree 2 environments.
+In this on-demand webinar, we show how the redesigned package—featuring 6.7 mm creepage and 17 mm extended leads—helps engineers eliminate isolation potting, simplify PCB layout, and meet IEC 60664-1 safety requirements for systems up to 470 Vrms in Pollution Degree 2 environments.
 You'll learn how these geometric improvements translate into safer systems, easier assembly, and reduced arcing risk in high-voltage applications.

-We'll also cover a practical technique to drive two SCRs using a single pulse transformer, reducing BOM cost and PCB footprint.
+We also cover a practical technique to drive two SCRs using a single pulse transformer, reducing BOM cost and PCB footprint.
 A dedicated 1200 V high-creepage SCR half-leg reference design will be presented, complete with gate-driver optimization tactics, clearance-distance mapping, and thermal integration guidance for soft starters, controlled bridge rectifiers, and solid-state relays.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.